ONLINE HELP

 • by clicking the magnifiers (the increment/decrement step is set to 10%).

-• press Ctrl + 0 to restore a zoom at 100%.
+• press Ctrl + 0 to reset zoom to 100%.

 "Display mode" group

-• Web layout: this display mode allows you to view the document without taking into account the layout options (page size, margins, etc.).
+• Web layout: This display mode allows you to view the document without taking into account the layout options (page size, margins, etc.).

 "Rulers" group